 The question recently was posed, “Who is filling the niche previously served by Citrix GoToWebinar?”
 That solution provided structured webinars for very large audiences of 500-1000 people at a very low fixed price point for the conferencing software.
 Citrix used to charge a flat $99/month license cost for GoToWebinar room capacities of up to 1000.
 That changed in February of this year.
 But the reality of the situation may just be hitting some account holders who had been on annual prepayment programs.
 They will see their renewal cost jump from last year’s $948 to a new annual price of $4788.
 That can induce a fairly large *gulp* when looking at budgeting for a small business.

-There are actually plenty of low-cost (and even free) web conferencing choices on the market.
+There are actually plenty of low-cost (and even free) web conferencing choices and managed webinar services on the market.
 More seem to be showing up every day.
 But the problem is that these cheap/free solutions are limited in a variety of ways.

 The first limitation is audience size.
 Some solutions allow audience sizes of up to 150 and display advertising during the session.
 Other free versions of conferencing products typically support between 3 and 20 people.
 Once you get up to 500-1000 person meetings, it is common to see a line on the vendor’s website saying “Contact us for a quote.”
 A word of caution – this doesn’t mean you are about to get a ridiculously low price.